About the challenge

 Day 5: Free time; return by Eurostar to London

-First day particularly hilly and strenuous
+First day particularly strenuous

 Discover Adventure reserves the right to change the route or itinerary for safety reasons should local conditions dictate.

 The cost includes all accommodation as well as transport (by ferry and Eurostar) and all meals except three as specified in the itinerary.
 It also includes full trip support of experienced Discover Adventure leaders, drivers and mechanics.

 It does not include personal travel insurance, three meals as specified, transport around Paris on Day 5, a bicycle, drinks, extra food, personal items or entry to any optional tourist sites you may wish to visit.
 Remember to allow extra for drinks, snacks, souvenirs and other personal expenses.
 Please note that costs may fluctuate and we have no control over any changes.
 We strongly recommend you carry a credit card in case of personal emergency.

 Accommodation is in 2-3* hotels, picked for their proximity to our route.
 The hotels are comfortable with en suite facilities; standards may vary between the hotels.